 That is why one must be as flexible with holiday decorating as taking a Hot Yoga class.

-But, this is an important era.
+But this is an important era.

-This is when you will learn that you can spread out all of the bulbs that your offspring have placed together in a big pile on the same branch, as soon as they go to bed.
+This is when you will learn that you can spread out all of the ornaments that your offspring have placed together in a big pile on the same branch, as soon as they go to bed.